 Knowledge & Qualifications

-- PhD related to socio-economic scenario development or foresight analysis, or a relevant environmental or social science topic
+- PhD in an interdisciplinary environmental or social science topic

 - Knowledge of interactions across different environmental and societal sectors (e.g. agriculture, urban and water)